Seeing with New Eyes: How Intertextual Comparison Enhances Middle School Student Reading

 Nicholas, 6th grade

-Every reading experience represents an encounter with another person—an invitation to see through someone else’s eyes and to explore meaning beyond the surface.
-When we ask students to compare The Lion, the Witch and the Wardrobe with the Bible, we offer them more than a literary exercise.
-We give them the opportunity to discover how stories speak to each other, and how a powerful narrative can hold deeper layers of significance.
+One particularly powerful way to unlock that potential is through intertextual comparison.
+When we invite students to read The Lion, the Witch and the Wardrobe alongside the Bible, we offer them more than a literary exercise.
+We give them the opportunity to discover how stories speak to one another—and how a powerful narrative can hold deeper layers of meaning and significance.

 1. Reveal Symbolism and Deepen Textual Understanding